innocentx0/innocentx0.github.io/_posts/2025-07-04-nasa-bugbounty.md

 # How I Hacked NASA and Scored a Killer LOR 🚀👨‍💻

-Today, I’m going to tell you an insane story — a legendary hacker tale: **how I hacked NASA**.
+Today, I’m going to tell you one of my story: **how I hacked NASA**.
 Yep, you heard that right.
 The NASA.
 The space agency that sends rovers to Mars and makes us dream of the stars?
 They got owned by me.
 And the cherry on top?
 I got a **Letter of Recognition (LOR)** straight from them.
-But trust me, behind this epic tale lies weeks of madness — recon, scripts, insane bugs, and a whole lot of craziness.
+But trust me, behind this tale lies weeks of madness — recon, scripts, insane bugs, and a whole lot of craziness.

 ---

-## 🐛 My NASA Bug Hunt: A Dozen Mind-Blowing Vulnerabilities
+## My NASA Bug Hunt: A Dozen Mind-Blowing Vulnerabilities

-I found around **ten bugs** in their systems — stuff straight out of a movie.
+I found around **ten bugs** in their systems, stuff straight out of a movie.
 I’m talking about:

-- Accessing **super sensitive APIs**
+- Accessing **sensitive APIs**
 - Leaking **locations of all NASA bases**
 - Employee personal data (**PII included**)
 - **Classified documents**, top-secret research marked as **reserved**

-One of the craziest bugs?
+One of the craziest simple bugs?
 A NASA site protected by **Basic Auth** — I bypassed it just by **tweaking the HTTP request header**.
 No brute force.
 No magic.
 One crafted header = full access.

 ---

-## 🏆 The Bug That Earned Me the LOR
+## The Bug That Earned Me the LOR

 This deserves its own spotlight.

-I spent **a week** preparing the attack, days of recon, endless data review — until one day, buried in **8 GB of scraped data**, I found *the link*.
+I spent **a week** preparing the attack, days of recon, endless data review — until one day, buried in **10 GB of scraped data**, I found *the link*.
 The one that wasn’t supposed to exist.

 ---

-## 🔍 How I Started: Recon Mode Activated
+## How I Started: Recon Mode Activated

 ### 1. Subdomain Enumeration